winglang/docsite/blog/2023-10-12-constructs-api-design-2.md

 ```

 Representing delayed values with lazy values (sometimes called "[thunks](https://en.wikipedia.org/wiki/Thunk)") is a well-trodden path in the history of computer science, which sees popular use all kinds of frameworks.
-React's [`useEffect`](https://legacy.reactjs.org/docs/hooks-effect.html) hook is a good example of where this pattern in the real world.
+React's [`useEffect`](https://legacy.reactjs.org/docs/hooks-effect.html) hook is a good example of this pattern being used in one of the most popular web frameworks.

 If we were using TypeScript for these examples, we would also model this with a different type.
 Instead of the `nativeRegions` getter returning `Array<string>`, it will return `Lazy<Array<string>>`.